 16. Stifle the sniffles

 Switch tissues for hankies.
-I was kind of grossed out by this to start with but I’ve started to get used to it.
+I was kind of grossed out by this to start with but over two years down the line now and I adore it.
 We bought enough cotton hankies to last a week between the two of us and then we pop them in a hot wash with our towels and bedding.
-I’m actually finding it a much nicer experience using a large hankie than cheap nasty tissues that dry my nose out.
-Having said that, I’ve not come down with a serious cold for a long time…
+I find it a much nicer experience using a large hankie than cheap nasty tissues that dry my nose out.

 17. Loo Roll

-Now I bought a big pack of loo roll before Christmas and so we’ve not yet purchased any more.
-However, we have our eye on the fun brand ‘Who Gives a Crap’.
+Two years in a we are on our third or fourth large box from fun brand ‘Who Gives a Crap’.
 The toilet paper itself is either 100% recycled paper or made with ‘100% forest friendly bamboo’.
 They wrap their toilet roll in fun paper, which can be reused for other things.
 If you buy in bulk, it actually works out cheaper than normal loo roll anyway.
-I’m weirdly excited to have these loo rolls on display in our bathroom.

 This is one that I am struggling with – I’m still battling through the don’t cut yourself stage/why won’t the damn thing work.
 I’m unsure whether I’m just being an idiot or there’s something wrong with my razor… Anyway, I’ve read many good reports so it’s worth trying for yourself.